 Student Initiative Fund

-Do you have a great idea for an activity at U of T and need some funds to make it happen?
-The Student Initiative Fund (SIF) offers financial support to projects that enhance the student experience and foster a sense of community at the University of Toronto.
-Your project could be eligible for up to $1,500 in funding!
+Do you have a great idea for an activity at U of T but need money to make it happen?
+The Student Initiative Fund (SIF) offers financial support for projects that enhance the student experience and foster a sense of community at the University.
+Your project could be eligible for up to $3000 in funding!

-An initiative’s eligibility for funding is based on a number of criteria.
+Funding is based on a number of criteria.
+Does your proposal:

 Proposals will not be funded if they: